spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-s3-goofys.md

 It's a good idea to [make a complete server backup](faq.md#how-do-i-backup-the-data-on-my-server) before migrating your local media store to an S3-backed one.

-Follow one of the guides below for a migration path from a locally-stored media store to one stored on S3-compatible storage:
+After making the backup, follow one of the guides below for a migration path from a locally-stored media store to one stored on S3-compatible storage:

 - [Migrating to any S3-compatible storage (universal, but likely slow)](#migrating-to-any-s3-compatible-storage-universal-but-likely-slow)
 - [Migrating to Backblaze B2](#migrating-to-backblaze-b2)

 ### Migrating to any S3-compatible storage (universal, but likely slow)

-It's a good idea to [make a complete server backup](faq.md#how-do-i-backup-the-data-on-my-server) before doing this.

 1. Proceed with the steps below without stopping Matrix services